 Extra Spec Description hw:vifs_multi_thread Specify true to provide each virtual interface with its own transmit thread. quota:cpu_limit Specify the maximum CPU allocation in MHz.
-The value 0 indicates that CPU usage is not limited. quota:cpu_reservation Specify the guaranteed CPU allocation in MHz. quota:cpu_reservation_percent Specify the guaranteed CPU allocation as a percentage of the actual CPU speed of the instance.
+The value θ indicates that CPU usage is not limited. quota:cpu_reservation Specify the guaranteed CPU allocation in MHz. quota:cpu_reservation_percent Specify the guaranteed CPU allocation as a percentage of the actual CPU speed of the instance.
 This parameter takes precedence over the cpu_reservation parameter. quota:cpu_shares_level Specify the level of CPU shares allocated.
 You can enter custom and add the cpu_shares_share parameter to provide a custom value. quota:cpu_shares_share Specify the number of CPU shares allocated.
-If the cpu_shares_level parameter is not set to custom, this value is ignored. quota:disk_io_limit Specify the maximum disk transaction allocation in IOPS.
-The value 0 indicates that disk transactions are not limited. quota:disk_io_reservation Specify the guaranteed disk transaction allocation in IOPS.
+If the cpu_shares_level parameter is not set to custom, this value is ignored.